andreabergia/angular-crash-course/experiments/pages/rest.md

 - _array_: ordered, comma separated collection of etherogeneous values, for instance `[2, true, "Hi"]`
 - _objects_: unordered collection of key-values pair, for instance `{"name": "Andrea", age: 28}`

 Often a JSON HTTP response will be an object, or an array, but that is not necessary.
-A complex example:
+A realistic example of a response that might be returned from a server:

 ```json
 {